Fall 2023 History Courses

 HIST 001: Western Civilization I

 This course surveys the historic foundations and development of the Western tradition from the ancient Mediterranean world to the dawn of modern Europe.
-Major topics covered include Egyptian, Mesopotamian, Greek, and Roman societies; Judaism, Christianity, and Islam; the Middle Ages; the Renaissance; the Reformation; and the Age of Discovery.
-Through the reading of primary and secondary sources, writing assignments, lectures, and discussions the students will examine how the social, political, religious, intellectual, and artistic achievements shaped the Western world.
+Major topics covered include Egyptian, Mesopotamian, Greek and Roman societies; Judaism, Christianity and Islam; the Middle Ages; the Renaissance; the Reformation; and the early period of the Age of Discovery.
+Through the reading of primary and secondary sources, lectures, film, and discussions the students will examine how the social, political, religious, intellectual, and artistic achievements shaped the Western world.

 This course explores world history from ancient times to about 1500.
 We will travel across Africa, Asia, Europe, the Americas, and Oceania, meeting the first civilizations and witnessing the emergence of major empires, religious and philosophical traditions, and growing interregional contacts spreading commodities, technologies, and ideas across the globe.
 In addition to textbook coverage, we will deepen our knowledge through weekly engagement with primary sources from around the world.

 HIST 011: World History Since 1500 C.E.